In every society that has different classes of people, there are different effective laws for each group.

 The two were, of course, from very different cultures.

 The guy was a white guy, maybe in his 60s, with enough money to buy substantial amounts of alcohol, which he in turn used to attract a partner.
-In the United States that, or some variation, is common.

 His view was that since they had sex every day when they were drunk, he had a reasonable right to assume that he was ‘entitled’ to that if he provided alcohol.
 A person could argue whether that attitude is good or bad, but it was, and still largely is, the prevailing morality of the United States.